bangtothepow940/Windows-playground/README.md

 # Windows-playground
-An little software for fun that adds misc things!
+An little Visual Basic software for fun that adds misc things!

 # This adds:
 -Random number